IgniteUI/igniteui-docfx/en/components/grid_virtualization.md

 *   width for horizontal (column) virtualization.
 Can be set in pixels ("500px") or percentage("50%").

-If the related dimension is not set then the respective row/column virtualization will be disabled.
+`igxGrid`'s `width` and `height` defaults to `100%` which will enable virtualization if the content displayed cannot fit inside the available space and scrollbars are required either vertically or horizontally.
+However, it is also possible to explicitly set the grid's `width` and/or `height` to `null` which means that the related dimension will be determined by the total size of the items inside.
+No scrollbar will then be shown and all items will be rendered along the respective dimension (columns if `width` is null and rows if height is `null`).

-The size of the data chunks are determined by:
+The size of the data chunks is determined by:

 *   The row height for the vertical (row) virtualization.
 This is determined by the `rowHeight` option and is 50(px) by default.
 *   The individual column widths in pixels for the horizontal (column) virtualization.
 They can be determined by either setting explicit width for each column component or setting the grid's `columnWidth` option, which will be applied to all columns that don't have explicit width set.

-Not specifying the required sizes will, in most cases, create a grid that is not virtualized.
-For example a grid with no height will render ***all*** rows at once and grow naturally based on their total size, while a grid that has set width but with columns without one is expected to render them in the available space without a scrollbar.
-The latter applies to grids with column widths in percentages (%) as well.
+In most cases, letting the grid apply its default behavior by leaving dimensions unset will produce the desired layout.
+For column widths it is determined by the column count, the columns with set width, and the calculated width of the grid's container.
+The grid will try to fit all columns inside the available space as long as the width it attempts to assign is not under 136(px).
+In such cases, columns with unassigned width will receive the minimum width of 136(px) and a horizontal scrollbar will be shown.
+The grid will be horizontally virtualized.

+Explicitly setting column widths in percentages (%) will, in most cases, create a grid that is not virtualized horizontally as it will not have a horizontal scrollbar.

+### Remote Virtualization

+`igxGrid` supports the scenario in which the data chunks are requested from a remote service, exposing the behavior implemented in the `igxForOf` directive it uses internally.

 ### Virtualization Limitations

 *   Variable row heights are not supported.
 All rows must have the same height.
-*   For column virtualization all columns should have width defined in pixels, either explicitly set via the column component or via the grid `columnWidth` option.
 *   Specified dimensions for rows/columns should match the actual rendered elements.
 For instance, if there is a template or class defined for the grid cells, which expand the row heights and they no longer match the specified `rowHeight` value the vertical virtualization will no longer work as expected.
 The virtual items count will no longer reflect the actual elements in the DOM.
 The same applies to columns and their widths.